OlivierLD/raspberry-coffee/Project-Trunk/Servos-and-Co/README.md

 ##### Bonus: WebSockets
 The setup can be splitted over 3 machines:
-- One to host the button and its software
+- One to host the button and its ADC software
 - One to host the WebSocket server
 - One to run the browser